creativewave/vagrant-debian/README.md

-# Vagrant Debian Stretch (Puppet)
+# Vagrant Debian

-Recipe to create and manage a Debian Stretch server with [Vagrant](https://www.vagrantup.com/) and [Puppet](https://docs.puppet.com/puppet/latest/), with the following stack:
+Recipe to create and manage a Debian server with [Vagrant](https://www.vagrantup.com/) and [Puppet](https://docs.puppet.com/puppet/latest/), with the following stack:

 * Nginx
 * PHP FPM + Xdebug + Composer